TurboGears/tgext.pluggable/README.rst

 To be able to manage migrations the pluggable has to be initialized with a migration repository to perform so, the author of the pluggable application has to run::

-    $ paster migrate-pluggable plugtest create
+    $ gearbox migrate-pluggable plugtest init

 Then to create migration scripts run::

-    $ paster migrate-pluggable plugtest script 'Add column for user_name'
+    $ gearbox migrate-pluggable plugtest create 'Add column for user_name'

-A file named `001_Add_column_for_user_name.py` will be available inside the `migration/versions` directory of the pluggable application.
+A file named like `2c8c79324a5e_Add_column_for_user_name.py` will be available inside the `migration/versions` directory of the pluggable application.
 *Remember to add this directory to your distribution package to make it available to users of your pluggable application*